equwal/encrypted-home-backups/README.md

-# Automatic daily encrypted /home backups
+# Automatic Daily Encrypted /home Backups

 # Install
 Encrypt and install filesystems on the backup disk.